- Home

 Many people find they do not feel like eating as they near the end of life.
 This loss of appetite may be because of the cancer itself or symptoms such as pain, nausea, constipation or breathlessness, or because the body’s energy needs have slowed down and it’s no longer necessary to eat as much.

-Don’t force yourself to eat – eating more than you feel like may only make you uncomfortable, and can cause vomiting and stomach pain.
-Try having small meals or eating your favourite foods more frequently.
-You could also eat soft foods or have food-type nutritional supplements.
-Ask your doctor, nurse or dietitian to recommend something suitable; some are available as ready-made drinks at pharmacies.
+Don’t force yourself to eat.
+Eating more than you feel like may only make you uncomfortable, and can cause vomiting and stomach pain.
+Instead, try having small meals or eating little bits of your favourite foods more frequently.
+Soft foods can be easier to eat.

 Podcast: Appetite Loss and Nausea